LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Average Output

-- This plot is just showing 1 simulation.
-The N-1 (last) simulation
-- This represents the only reliable indicator of a bee success.
-- These are the values uses to decide the Bee Heading Radians
-- The bee only flys straight up the y-axis when the differential between the means is less than the margin
+The "Controller correlator moving averages" is the filtered and actionable optical flow signal.
+It respresents the bee's interpetation of **average** visual motion from the walls.
+Offically, the Optic Flow is the direct signal from the EMD which has the fundmenetioal function of measuring motion/optic flow.
+If a bee's velocity is constant `vel = 50` then the magniute of the optic flow is inversely proporitional to the distance from the wall.
+Hence, the EMD signal (magnitutde) can be used to proxy closness to the wall.
+The Moving Average is the filtered instantanous output of the EMD.
+The raw signal would be to noisy for control.
+The moving averge smooths out the abtruptness of white and black signals, leaving behind a stable underlying signal that refelcts average perceived visual motion.
+This is the true optic flow which a controller can use for steering decisions.

+This plot only shows the last [N-1] simulation.
+It respresents the only reliable indicator of a bee's success and it is the inputs used to determine the bee's heading direction.
+A moving average is calculated for both `left` and `right` sensor with the differential between them being used to determine behaviour.
+The `margin` is a buffer where the differential tells the bee just to fly forward up the y-axis.

-- When the bee is travelling diagonally it is impacting the optic flow.
-The lag between the strips becomes lesser when it travelling diagonally, that is to say the 2 second arrives quicker.
+The bee has an internal desire to balance the optic flows.
+If they are not balanced then it uses its steering behaviour to balance them.
+A bee travelling diagonally is impacting its optic flow.
+The lab between sensing the black/white strips becomes less when travelling in the direction of a wall, and more when travelling away.

-- The high pass filter Acts as an edge detector.
-It removes the stable DC component and emphasizes the rapid intensity change (the black-to-white or white-to-black edge).
-- The low pass filter Introduces a necessary time delay and phase shift.
-The delayed front signal will only correlate (match) with the current back signal if there is motion.
-- Mutlipler The instantaneous Optic Flow output (the raw, noisy signal from your Plot 3).
-The magnitude of this correlated signal is proportional to the speed of the pattern across the sensors.
-- $$\mathbf{R_{instantaneous}} \propto \mathbf{V/d}$$
-- The bee's forward velocity ($\mathbf{V}$) is constant.
-Therefore, the optic flow signal ($\mathbf{R}$) is inversely proportional to the distance ($\mathbf{d}$).
-- The raw EMD output (Plot 3) is too noisy to use for steering.
-This is where the Controller Correlator Moving Averages (Plot 1) come in:
-- What it is: A simple average of the last $\mathbf{window\_n}$ instantaneous EMD outputs.
-- The Interpretation: The moving average filters out the noise and provides a stable signal that represents the average perceived motion on that side.
+The raw EMD output in Plot 3 is related to this plot but instead is shows us that it is too noisey and spikey for steering.
+The Controller Correlator Moving Averages are an average of N previous instantaneous EMD output.
+The moving average filters out the noise and provides a stable signal that represents the average perceived motion on that side.

+A higher Average Optic flow tells the bee is is closer to a wall, and lower that is it further away.
+The bee never actually knows how far away a wall is, just the imbalance between optic flow signals.

+The `margin` is used to manage the imperfect nature of the control loop, allowing the system to acheive practical stability instead of changing impossible perfection.
+Recall that the bee's steering is a simple on-off system, not a smooth tailored action.
+Because the steering is aggressive a correction is likely to overshoot points of perfect balance.
+The final "balanced" behaviour is known as Limit Cycling and the space within the `margin` is called a "dead zone".
+Without a margin the controller would demand perfect equality ($\mathbf{R_{Left\ Mean} = R_{Right\ Mean}}$) but there is noise in the any system so this will never happen even if the balancing mechanism was perfect.

-- The bee interprets:
+The bee essentially has two behavioural mechanisms:
-- High Average Optic Flow $\rightarrow$ Wall is Closer
-- Low Average Optic Flow $\rightarrow$ Wall is Further
-- The bee's "interpretation" of the wall is simply: "How high is the moving average on this side relative to the other?"
-It never needs to know the actual distance, only the imbalance between the two optic flow signals.
-- The margin is introduced specifically to manage the imperfectness of the control loop, allowing the system to achieve practical stability (the stable zigzag) instead of chasing impossible perfection.
-- The bee's steering is not a perfect, smooth action; it is a fixed-step, on-off control system—it can only turn by a fixed angle $\mathbf{d}$ or fly straight.
-- Problem: Because the steering is aggressive ($\mathbf{R \propto 1/d}$), any correction almost always overshoots the point of perfect optical balance.
-- The bee's true steady-state behavior is a continuous cycle of over-correction, brief coasting, and then re-correction, known as Limit Cycling (or "hunting").
-This is the zigzagging you see in the "Bee Heading" plot after $t \approx 15$.
-- The margin parameter (set to $\mathbf{0.0075}$ in your script) is the mechanism that tames this hunting behavior.
-It creates a "dead zone" where the controller is deactivated.
-- Without a Margin: If $\mathbf{margin = 0}$, the controller would theoretically demand perfect equality ($\mathbf{R_{Left\ Mean} = R_{Right\ Mean}}$).
-Since the simulation has noise and discrete steps, the flow would almost never be exactly zero.
-The bee's heading would switch violently at every single time step, leading to a massive, chaotic crash.
-- The margin ensures that the bee's optical imbalance must grow to a noticeable degree before a new correction is triggered.
-This prevents the heading from switching wildly and forces the bee into a stable, low-amplitude zigzag that successfully keeps it centered.
 - "Perfect Convergence" ($\mathbf{R_{L} = R_{R}}$): This is the condition that triggers the "Fly Straight" command ($\mathbf{\pi/2}$ radians).
 - "Fly Straight" Command: This command means zero turning effort (no new lateral velocity).
 It does not stop the existing diagonal coasting movement that was already in progress from the previous turn.